• Skip to primary navigation

 Notes

-• I don't peel my butternut, but be free to do so before serving.
+• I don't peel my butternut squash, but feel free to peel it before serving.
 The skin helps to hold the roasted butternut in place.

 • If using frozen fruits, thaw them before serving by heating them a bit